 The value of money fluctuates based on each government.
 Silver is an international way to store value.
 Any investment conversation will usually focus on the unpredictability of currency and stocks.
-For this reason, people continue to invest in precious metals such as silver, gold, platinum, and palladium.
+For this reason, people continue to invest in precious metals such as silver and gold products, as well as platinum and palladium.

 Beyond the Silver Standard

 Decades ago, the silver standard came to an end in developed countries, which means silver was no longer considered legal tender.
 Some countries, including the USA, continue to mint bullion and collectible coins.

 An example is the American Silver Eagle, which has a nominal face value.
 The Canadian Silver Maple Leaf coins are legal tender valued at about USD $5 per ounce.
 Privately minted coins are referred to as silver rounds, which are not legal tender.

 However, hard money enthusiasts may use them as investment vehicle.
 Most have commemorative designs and have a weight of 1 troy ounce of silver.